Oh Wait… They Did

 Philosophy, not physics.

-that distant particles remain connected,
+that distant particles keep in step,

-Oh wait… they did.
+Turns out, they did.

-It doesn’t prove anything divine—
+It doesn’t settle anything divine—

-only that science is stranger than its storytellers,
+only that science outstrips its narrators,

 Maybe that’s enough—